the current situation

 UPDATE TO THE BRINNON GROUP

-For the past three months, since the county finalized the Brinnon MPR (Master Plan Resort) Development agreement on June 4, the Brinnon Group and its mission have been widely covered in local media outlets and discussed vigorously on Facebook.
+For the past five months, since the county finalized the Brinnon MPR (Master Plan Resort) Development agreement on June 4, the Brinnon Group and its mission have been widely covered in local media outlets and discussed vigorously on Facebook.